David Jassy: Murder conviction

 Jassy was arrested by Los Angeles police on November 23, 2008 after a confrontation with jazz musician John Osnes.
 Osnes was crossing the street at Selma Avenue and Schrader Boulevard.
 Witnesses told police that Osnes had banged on the front of Jassy's vehicle with his hands in response to Jassy's car moving into the crosswalk.
 Jassy got out, punched Osnes, and kicked him in the head.
 The coroner testified that it was either this kick or the resulting fall that broke Osnes's skull and caused his death.
-Jassy fled and while leaving the scene, his vehicle this time ran over Osnes.
+Jassy fled, and while leaving the scene his vehicle ran over Osnes.
 Bystanders and an off-duty Anaheim police officer tried unsuccessfully to detain Jassy.
-Two other off-duty police officers from Melbourne Australia were also at the scene.
+Two other off-duty police officers from Melbourne, Australia were also at the scene.
 They tried unsuccessfully to revive Osnes.
 Osnes was pronounced dead on arrival at the hospital, and Jassy was arrested the next day, and charged with one count of murder, along with an additional count of assault with a deadly weapon.
 He remained in custody on $1 million bail, facing a possible life-with-parole prison term.